Experience Guided Fishing on International Falls’ Rainy Lake

 Whether you are looking for walleye, smallmouth, crappie or northern pike, they are able to put you on fish and show what structure to look for when venturing out on your own.
 With a little help from our experienced guides, you’ll get the most out of your International Falls fishing trip!
 All of the Rainy Lake fishing guides are properly insured and have the permits necessary to work in Voyageurs National Park and Canada (when open).
 They are friendly, knowledgeable and, most of all, love showing visitors Rainy Lake and providing you with the best guided fishing in Minnesota!

 We suggest booking your fishing guide when you book your Rainy Lake Houseboat vacation.
-Typically, we tell our guests to fish with a guide the second day.
-This gives you the opportunity to use the knowledge you gained from him regarding bait, structure and technique the rest of your trip.
-When you check-in, the office will have suggestions on where you should moor your houseboat based on the current fishing report.
-This enables you to fish relatively close to your houseboat.
+Typically, we tell our guests to fish with a Rainy Lake fishing guide the second day.
+This gives you the opportunity to use the knowledge you gained from him regarding bait, structure, and technique for the rest of your trip.
+When you check in, the office will have suggestions on where you should moor your houseboat based on the current fishing report created by Billy and his fellow guides.

 Fishing Guide Rates

 4 people: $550/day

 Pricing includes filleting the fish when you return.
 Pricing does not include fuel or bait.

 *Children under 16: no extra charge for parties of 3 or 4 guests.

 You should pack appropriate clothing, as well as your own lunch and beverages.
 If you would like your fishing guide to prepare our famous Rainy Lake shore lunch, let us know at the time you book.
 Keep in mind there is an extra charge to cover the food.